Updated: Jul 5

 I am not proud of the color of my skin.
 (Which, by the way, isn’t white.
 If your skin is white, you have a serious medical problem.
 Based on the Sherwin Williams color palate, my skin, depending on the season, fluctuates between Glazed Pears, Almond Brittle, and Golden Ecru).

 I’m not proud to be an American either.
 I was born in the United States, just like my parents and their parents were.
 This doesn’t make me better than someone born in another country.
 It does mean, according to the law, that I am an American citizen.
 In my case, that is nothing to be proud of.
 It just is.
 I had nothing to do with that.
-Now, my friend Lorena, was born in Mexico.
-For her to become an American, she had to apply for citizenship, wait for months, pay a large fee, and take a test!
-She should be (and is) proud that she became an American!
+Now, I have many friends who were born in other countries and chose to become Americans.
+For them to become Americans, they had to apply for citizenship, wait for months, pay a large fee, and take a test!
+They should be (and are) proud that they became an American!

 In my case, I’m not proud to be an American.
 I am thankful that I’m an American.
 The United States isn’t perfect, but it is a great nation.
 It’s the freest, most prosperous, and most giving nation in the world.
 Even the poorest Americans have a far better lifestyle than millions of people in many other countries.
 I am sooooo thankful that I was born here, but I’m not proud of it.